kylekatarnls/elixir/readme.md

 ## Official Documentation

-Documentation for Elixir can be found on the [Laravel website](http://laravel.com/docs/elixir).
+Documentation for Laravel Mix can be found on the [Laravel website](https://laravel.com/docs/5.4/mix).

 ## License